biotaphy/tutorials/_sphinx_config/tutorial/w3_wrangle_occurrence_data.rst

     The default value is `y`, so if the data contains any other column name for the y coordinate, this must be specified.
-  * **geopoint**: The field name of the input file column containing a JSON encoded geopoint, with sub-elements containing the x and y keys with their coordinates.
+  * **geopoint**: The field name of the input file column containing a JSON encoded geopoint (iDigBio data uses this field), with sub-elements containing the x and y keys with their coordinates.
 The default value is None.
   * **log_filename**: Output filename to write logging data
   * **log_console**: 'true' to write log to console
   * **report_filename**: output filename with data modifications made by wranglers